-(a) The following procedures apply to organizations previously awarded certification pursuant to 450:1-9-7.1 and organizations that have maintained Certification or Certification with Commendation awarded by ODMHSAS prior to November 1, 2010.
+- (a) The following procedures apply to organizations previously awarded certification pursuant to 450:1-9-7.1450:1-9-5.7 and organizations that have maintained Certification or Certification with Commendation awarded by ODMHSAS prior to November 1, 2010.
 The process outline below can result in an entity being awarded Certification, Certification with Distinction, or Certification with Special Distinction.
-The process will be done in cooperation between the applicant and ODMHSAS staff, and consists of the following:

-(1) Ninety (90) days prior to the expiration of a current Certification, except a Permit for Temporary Operations, ODMHSAS will provide the certified facility with a notice of certification expiration and advise the facility that a renewal certification application form must be completed so the organization can be reviewed for consideration for a renewal of certification.
-Along with the notice of certification expiration, ODMHSAS will provide a document listing Core Organization Standards, Core Operational Standards, and Quality Clinical Standards potentially applicable to the renewed certification.

-(2) Each organization desiring to renew Certification must submit a completed certification application form, fees and other required materials in accordance with 450:1-9-6 and at least sixty (60) days prior to the expiration of the current Certification.
-(3) In the event an organization, after being notified of the Certification expiration in accordance with (1) and (2) above fails to submit the renewal certification application, fees, or other materials as referenced in (2) above, the current Certification will be allowed to expire.

-(4) The application shall be reviewed for completeness by ODMHSAS staff.
-If the application is deemed complete, a site review of the facility or program will be scheduled and completed.

-(5) Any deficiencies of applicable standards identified as a result of the renewal site visit or subsequent review(s) of documents requested by ODMHSAS will be identified and a report will provided to the facility by ODMHSAS within five (5) working days of the initial renewal site visit unless precluded by extenuating circumstances.
+The process will be done in cooperation between the applicant and ODMHSAS staff, and consists of the following: - (1) Ninety No later than ninety (90) days prior to the expiration of a current Certification, except a Permit for Temporary Operations, ODMHSAS will provide the certified facility with a notice of certification expiration and advise the facility that a renewal certification application form must be completed so the organization can be reviewed for consideration for a renewal of certification.
+Along with the notice of certification expiration, ODMHSAS will provide a document listing Core Organization Standards, Core Operational Standards, and Quality Clinical Standards potentially applicable to the renewed certification. - (2) Each organization desiring to renew Certification must submit a completed certification application form, fees and other required materials in accordance with 450:1-9-6 and at least sixty (60) days prior to the expiration of the current Certification.
+(3) In the event an organization, after being notified of the Certification expiration in accordance with (1) and (2) above fails to submit the renewal certification application, fees, or other materials as referenced in (2) above, the current Certification will be allowed to expire. - (4) The application shall be reviewed for completeness by ODMHSAS staff.
+If the application is deemed complete, a site review of the facility or program will be scheduled and completed. - (5) The facility shall provide ODMHSAS documentation regarding its policies and procedures prior to the site review.
+This documentation shall include an attestation that the facility's policies and procedures have or have not changed since the latest certification review.
+If the policies and procedures have changed, the facility shall provide documentation of each change to ODMHSAS. - (5)(6) Any deficiencies of applicable standards identified as a result of the renewal site visit or subsequent review(s) of documents requested by ODMHSAS will be identified and a report will provided to the facility by ODMHSAS within five (5) working days of the initial renewal site visit unless precluded by extenuating circumstances.